 Our story began long before the official establishment of Cookielab.
-We’ve known each other for years.
-We worked together, found a lot of common ground both personally and professionally, and became good friends.
+The founders have known each other for years.
+They worked together, found a lot of common ground both personally and professionally, and became good friends.

-It was time to start our own thing.
-We set out to start a business based on a shared set of values and principles, went out and found some great people with same mindset and motivation, and got to work.
+It was time to start their own thing.
+They set out to start a business based on a shared set of values and principles, went out and found some great people with same mindset and motivation, and got to work.
 That's when Cookielab was born.

 I’ve worked in several different roles and worn many hats over the last 15+ years.
 As I took on more projects, I realized that I was driven by things beyond the technical aspects of solving a given set of problems.

 So I started to focus on how to run teams effectively, how to tackle technical challenges, how to create successful products, and, most importantly, how to have fun doing it all.